ericPantarotto/react_completeGuide/_notes/notes.md

 You should make sure that you do add an extra `return null` statement in all `if` statement branches where nothing would be returned otherwise to avoid errors.

-To be precise, in the `checkAuthLoader()` function that will be added in the next lecture, you should add `return null` after the `if` statment:
+To be precise, in the `checkAuthLoader()` function that will be added in the next lecture, you should add `return null` after the `if` statement:

 ```javascript
 export function checkAuthLoader() {